Community Services Overview

 NCC’s Community Day Services (CDS) program based out of the Washington, DC area, works to ensure that people with multiple and or complex intellectual and developmental disabilities achieve greater independence, personal choice, self-awareness, and wellness opportunities through the full access and support offered within their communities.

 Our Community Day Services program is unique in that we offer community-based services developed through a person-centered thinking (PCT) approach.
 Person-centered thinking is a philosophy of service provision that supports positive control and self-direction of people within their own lives.
 With the support of NCC Direct Support Professionals (DSP), people with disabilities become involved in their communities, develop relationships, skills, and abilities to achieve an improved sense of personal value, meaningful lifestyles, and autonomy.
-People are supported in an environment that integrates personal preferences and programming supports that provide purposeful engagement.

 People at NCC benefit from the opportunity to select and receive services a ‘la cart.
 NCC prides itself on the ability to provide a holistic approach with the opportunity for people to receive wraparound services.
 NCC offers Day Habilitation Services, Individualized Day Services, Employment Readiness, and Supported Employment services.